omegand/GameProject/README.md

-# Patent Pending
+# Generic Turn

-A game project assignment for KTU
+A game project made for KTU game dev course

 ## Installing

-Not available
+Download the latest release

 ## Built With